 Whether it’s affairs of the state, the heart, or war, it’s all about strategy, and you know never to go into a conflict unprepared.

 At the beginning of the session, roll 3d20 and note their results.
 At any point during the session you may replace a result of any d20 roll with one of the noted results.
 Then cross that result out from your noted ones.

 You can really pour your heart into a speech and take things to a more literal level.
 You speak a heartwrenching phrase as an action.
 This strenuous activity does you 1d6 Brawn damage, and breaks a little bit of the hearts of any close enemies who can hear, understand, and see you.
 They all take 1d8 psychic damage, while you might consider making a swift exit.

 You royal status grants your privileges, but also responsibilities.
 As you fulfill the image the public has of a noble in your position, you gain one of the following merits of your choice for the duration of the scene: +2 defense, +2 armor, +1d4 damage, or +2 to 1 ability score.
 If you continue to act accordingly, you may continue to choose—and stack—merits, up to a maximum of 4.

 You trained since childhood with the finest plate and ceremonial armors.
 All heavy armors absorb 4 damage for you, instead of 3.
 They remain exhausting to wear, however.

-You possess true love’s kiss, or the magic touch.
-You can break magical curses, if you succeed at a Mind check against the curse’s creator or difficulty.
+You become magic.
+All your attacks have the magic tag.
+Further, you possess true love’s kiss, or the magic touch.
+When all other means fail, perhaps you are the key.
+For example, you can break magical curses, if you succeed at a Mind check against the curse’s creator or difficulty.
 Each attempt inflicts 1d6 Mind damage to you.

 A person who’s curse was thusly lifted by you, is—at your discretion—extremely likely to: